adnanshariff9/Flight_ticket_booking_system/README.md

 # Flight_ticket_booking_system
-A simple full stack web project on Flight ticket booking system, Using Java, JDBC, MySql, JavaScript, CSS and HTML...
+A simple full stack web project on Flight ticket booking system,That seamlessly integrates Create, Read, Update, and Delete (CRUD) functionalities, offering a user-friendly interface for managing flight-related data, Using Java, JDBC, MySql, JavaScript, CSS and HTML...

 To go to homepage, go the web folder and click on home.html to get all pages running in their required order.